 Who Is Rachel Brosnahan?

-Born on July 12, 1990, Rachel Brosnahan began acting in her teens in both film and television before landing the role as Genevieve Katherine Duchannes in the goth-fantasy film Beautiful Creatures in 2013.
+Rachel Brosnahan began acting in her teens in both film and television before landing the role as Genevieve Katherine Duchannes in the goth-fantasy film Beautiful Creatures in 2013.
 She made an even bigger impression when she starred as the ill-fated prostitute Rachel Posner on House of Cards between 2013-2015.
-However, her most famous role to date is playing dutiful Jewish wife-turned-comedienne Midge Maisel on Amazon's The Marvelous Mrs. Maisel, for which she won a Golden Globe for Best Actress in a Television Series Musical or Comedy in 2018.
+However, her most famous role to date is playing dutiful Jewish wife-turned-comedienne Midge Maisel on The Marvelous Mrs. Maisel, for which she won a Golden Globe for Best Actress in a Television Series Musical or Comedy in 2018.

-Born on December 15, 1990, in Milwaukee, Wisconsin, Rachel Brosnahan was the oldest child of three to a British mother and an American father who worked at a children's publishing company.
+Born on December 15, 1990, in Milwaukee, Wisconsin, Brosnahan was the oldest child of three to a British mother and an American father who worked at a children's publishing company.
+Brosnahan's aunt was designer Kate Spade.
 Raised in Highland Park, Illinois, Brosnahan began showing a serious interest in acting after performing in musicals at Northwood Junior High School.

-"She is very self-motivated and always has been," Brosnahan's mother Carol Brosnahan said in a phone interview with the Chicago Tribune.
+"She is very self-motivated and always has been," Brosnahan's mother Carol Brosnahan said in an interview with the Chicago Tribune.
 "She wanted to teach herself from the beginning.
 She did it all on her own, and we were really just in the background."

 The budding actress attended Broadway bootcamp as a teen and graduated from Highland Park High School before finishing her education at NYU's Tisch School of the Arts in 2012.